thewhiteh4t/seeker/README.md

   -p PORT, --port PORT  Web server port [ Default : 8080 ]
   -u, --update          Check for updates
   -v, --version         Prints version
+  -t, --template        Auto choose the template with the given index -d, --debugHTTP       Disable auto http --> https redirection for testing purposes (only works for the templates having index_temp.html file)

+#########################
+# Environment Variables #
+#########################

+Some of the options above can also be enabled via environment variables, to ease deployment.
+Other parameters can be provided via environment variables to avoid interactive mode.

+Variables:
+  DEBUG_HTTP            Same as -d, --debugHTTP
+  PORT                  Same as -p, --port
+  TEMPLATE              Same as -t, --template
+  TITLE                 Provide the group title or the page title REDIRECT              Provide the URL to redirect the user to, after the job is done IMAGE                 Provide the image to use, can either be remote (http or https) or local
+                        Note : Remote image will be downloaded locally during the startup DESC                  Provide the description of the item (group or webpage depending on the template) SITENAME              Provide the name of the website DISPLAY_URL           Provide the URL to display on the page MEM_NUM               Provide the number of group membres (Telegram so far) ONLINE_NUM            Provide the number of the group online members (Telegram so far)

 ##################
 # Usage Examples #